The Healing Kitchen

 INSTRUCTIONS:

 Warm a large stock pot over medium high heat.
-Coat the bottom of the pan with oil and sauté onions in a pinch of salt and pepper until softened (about 5 minutes).
+Coat the bottom of the pan with oil and saute onions in a pinch of salt and pepper until softened (about 5 minutes).

-Garnish with chopped herbs and serve hot.
+Garnish with chopped fresh herbs and serve.

 (c=cup; t=teaspoon; T=tablespoon)